kkestell/fluorescent/README.md

 * Simple, unobtrusive design.
 * Nothing else.
 No preferences, telemetry, or automatic updates.

+## Use

+On first launch, you will be prompted for Input Monitoring and Accessibility permissions.
+Fluorescent will also register itself as a login item.
+You can exit the application by selecting "Quit Fluorescent" from the menu bar icon.

 ## License

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.